slu-soc1120/syllabus/docs/policies.md

    5. As a temporary amendment to the current <a href = "https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/" target = "_blank">University Attendance Policy</a>, all absences due to illness or an isolation/quarantine directive issued by a qualified health official shall be considered “Authorized” absences (effective August 2020 through May 2021).

 ### Missed Classes
-A penalty will not be applied to your first two unexcused absences or late arrivals.
-Any unexcused absences or late arrivals beyond those two will result in no credit (for an absences) or only partial credit (for a late arrival) being earned for that day's participation grade.

 Attendance check-ins will be collected either in-person or through a simple web-form.
 Students will need a <a href = "https://en.wikipedia.org/wiki/QR_code" target = "_blank">QR code</a> reader application installed on their smartphone to check-in if their phone does not support it automatically.
 The <a href ="https://slu-soc1120.github.io/docs/start_other/#attendance" target = "_blank">Course Docs</a> contain some additional details and links for learning more about how this works.

 These web forms are **time stamped**, so if you sign in 3 minutes after the beginning of class or later, you will be marked as 'late' in the attendance database.
 This is done automatically by my gradebook, so please see me if you have a concern about how this works or, more generally, if you have a concern about regularly being able to arrive to class on time.

 If you do not own a smartphone, please let me know as soon as possible.
 You should note that attendance check-ins are covered by the course's Academic Honesty policy.
 Sharing the check-in form with another student or signing in on their behalf are both violations of this policy.

+My priority with attendance is to identify students who may be struggling or in need of additional support.
+However, because attending class is crucial, I do factor attendance into your overall participation grade.
+In order to give you some flexibility, I do not apply any penalties to your first two unexcused absences.
+Any unexcused absences beyond those two will result in no credit (for an absences).
+Regular late arrivals may result in partial credit being earned for that day's participation grade.

+Specific elements of the course, such as participation in group discussions during lectures as well as the QHQ discussions, will also be factored into your participation grade.
+If there is a need for you to miss a significant portion of your coursework, such as because of an illness, please reach out to me and we will make a plan for alternative ways to make-up these activities based on the circumstances.

-Making up missed classes is your responsibility, including viewing the lecture recording and, if needed, obtaining notes from a classmate All lecture slides will be posted on Blackboard before class begins along with relevant notes for that lecture.
+It is your responsibility to make-up missed classes, including viewing the lecture recording and, if needed, obtaining notes from a classmate All lecture slides will be posted on Blackboard before class begins along with relevant notes for that lecture.
 Please note that lectures and discussions cannot be recorded by any means (e.g. audio or video recordings, or photographs) without my permission.

 ## Communication